Find The Best RV Mattress (2023): Reviews Of Our Top 3 Picks

-The best mattress for a camper is the one that works best for you.
+The best camper mattress is the one that works best for you.

 Not trying to be flippant here, but buying a bed is a personal experience.

-The best camper mattress fits the area that is made for it, is not be too heavy for the bed platform, and should be comfortable.
+The best one will fit the area that is made for it, not be too heavy for the bed platform, and is comfortable.

 The first two variables are easily determined, and the third is where personal preference comes in.

-To determine the best RV mattress for you, find a mattress that fits your RV.
+To determine the best one for you, find a mattress that fits your RV.

 Then decide whether you think it meets your criteria for firmness and overall comfort.